okta/okta-spring-boot/README.md

 where ${okta.springboot.version} is the latest published version in [Maven Central](https://search.maven.org/search?q=g:com.okta.spring%20a:okta-spring-boot-starter).

-## Supporting client side applications - OAuth Implicit flow
+## Building API Applications - Resource Server

-Are you writing backend endpoints in order to support a client side application?
+Are you building backend endpoints in order to support a client side application?
 If so follow along, otherwise skip to the next section.

 ### Configure your properties